karlambsilva/demo-percy-java/README.md

 1. The site used on the tests are available on src/main/resources and deployed to GitHub Pages.

 ## Limitations or Bugs?
 (Needs more investigation)
+1. Comparison process take some time
-1. Take screenshot of a specific scope is not working.
+2. Take screenshot of a specific scope is not working.
 1. How to proper use the ignored regions?